im-kulikov/helium/README.md

     - [metrics](https://github.com/prometheus/client_golang) enpoint (by Prometheus)
     - [gRPC](https://github.com/golang/protobuf) endpoint
     - [Listener](https://github.com/im-kulikov/web/listener.go) allows provide custom web service and run it in scope.
-    - You can pass `profile_handler` and/or `metric_handler`, that will be embedded into common handler, and will be available to call them
+    - You can pass `pprof_handler` and/or `metric_handler`, that will be embedded into common handler, and will be available to call them
+    - You can pass `api_listener`, `pprof_listener`, `metric_listener` to use them instead of network
+      and address from settings
     - **api** endpoint by passing http.Handler from DI
 - [`echo.Module`](https://github.com/go-helium/echo) boilerplate that preconfigures echo.Engine for you
     - with custom Binder / Logger / Validator / ErrorHandler